trident-project/trident/doc/source/annotated_example.rst

 the Hubble Space Telescope: ``COS-G130M``, ``COS-G160M``, and ``COS-G140L``.
 Notably, instrument ``COS`` aliases to ``COS-G130M``.

-We then use this :class:`~trident.SpectrumGenerator` object to make a *raw* spectrum according to the intersecting fields it encountered in the corresponding :class:`~trident.LightRay`.
+We then use this :class:`~trident.spectrum_generator.SpectrumGenerator` object to make a *raw* spectrum according to the intersecting fields it encountered in the corresponding :class:`~trident.light_ray.LightRay`.
 We save this spectrum to disk, and plot it::

     sg = trident.SpectrumGenerator('COS-G130M')